 Considering that Whitepages has more than 200 million records, it wouldn’t be a stretch to say your information may be on there.
 When we looked up our records on the aggregator site, we found it way too fast.
 Even though it’s not as much as the data Big Tech companies have on us, seeing our details readily available online still gave us a chill down our spine.

-The whole process of removing our data from Whitepages took around 10 minutes, but that can vary and may take anywhere from 10 to 20 minutes.
+The whole process of removing our data from Whitepages took us around 10 minutes.
+It can take up to 20 minutes depending on how much information is listed.
 Just because your neighbor’s personal information is online, doesn’t mean yours has to be too.

 What Is Whitepages?